First, I invite you to check out my answer to the question What is it like to work as a "pusher" in Tokyo's subway system? for some perspective.

 As humans, we are exceedingly flexible, and we'll tend to adapt in time to whatever the local environment requires, to help preserve our sanity and allow our brains to keep from being distressed constantly.
 People who ride the subways in Tokyo during rush hour are no different.

 For one thing, the overcrowded train stuff happens only during a very limited period of the day, on specific express or commuter-focused lines only.
-Assays, when you need to be somewhere during those specific times, it beats walking!
+As Tom Spano says, when you need to be somewhere during those specific times, it beats walking!
 If you need to do it regularly, it beats the likely-outrageous cab fare (not to mention the amount of time either would take to get you to your destination).
 The rest of the time, the crowding is much less a problem, though that may seem less true in the hot sweaty summer months coming up…

 Okay, that aside, why are people willing to tolerate the crowding?
 Simply put, people in Tokyo, and other densely-populated areas of Japan are: